Common Core Curriculum

 The Core includes:

-- One course each in biology, computer science and engineering
+- One course each in computer science and engineering

-- Two and a half semesters of physics and an associated laboratory
+- One and a half semesters of physics and a laboratory

 - A half-semester of college writing